 Light Therapy for Health and Wellness

-Light emitting diodes, or LEDs, are tiny lightbulbs that lack filments.
+Light-emitting diodes, or LEDs, are tiny lightbulbs that lack filaments.
 Instead, they rely on a semiconductor material, so they build less heat and last many times longer than a traditional lightbulb.
 And, they put out much more light.
 They’re used in everything from traffic lights to your television remote, and increasingly, they’re used in light therapy devices for health and wellness applications.

 Health and wellness light therapy devices use LEDs that emit light in the blue, red, or infrared range of the light spectrum, depending on the purpose.
 Energy wavelengths are shorter toward the blue end of the spectrum and longer toward the infrared end of the spectrum.
 The human eye can see light from about 380 nm (at the blue end) to about 750 nm (at the red end).
 Note that infrared actually lies outside the visible wavelength spectrum, so you cannot see the light emitted by infrared LEDs.
 However, you can use a digital camera to “see” it.

 The infrared waves can penetrate deeply to relieve muscle and joint pain, for example, while blue light works closer to the skin’s surface.